openbase/bco/README.md

 * [Contribution](https://basecubeone.org/developer/contribution.html)
 * [Community](https://openbase.org)

+## How to build BCO

+Once you locally cloned the repo you can build BCO via gradle.
+Thus, you have to change into the project root folder e.g. `~/workspace/openbase/bco` and perform `./gradlew build`.

+## How to start BCO

+BCO is optimized for the long term java development kit 17, however some used dependencies still not support JDK 17.
+Therefore, you have to set the following JVM option to properly start bco: `--add-opens java.base/java.util=ALL-UNNAMED`

+You can do this via the environment variable `JAVA_OPTS="--add-opens java.base/java.util=ALL-UNNAMED"` or by declaring the vm option via IDEA.

 ## Update Gradle Dependencies

 We are using a plugin called `Gradle refreshVersions` to manage all our backend dependencies.
 Thus, all dependencies